andrewratliff/andrewratliff.github.io/_posts/2020-07-09-i-am-malala.md

 Gujars and Kohistanis are victims of scorn due to their unlanded existence and traditional livelihoods.
 Even teachers believe the Gujars and Kohistanis do not require education, and are content with the generational poverty of others.

-When he has children and a school of his own, Malala’s father provides free education for more than 100 children, but not all members of the community are happy to see poor students at the school.
+When he has children and a school of his own, Malala’s father provides free education for more than 100 children, but not all members of the community happily accept poor students at the school.
 Malala explains:

 > Some of the richer parents took their children out of the school when they realized they were sharing classrooms with the sons and daughters of people who cleaned their houses or stitched their clothes.
 They thought it was shameful for their children to mix with those from poor families. (p.
 67)